-This feature only applies to stores that actively use one or more of these EDI suppliers: Ace Hardware, Orgill Hardware, and True Value Hardware.
-Watch for additional EDI Suppliers to be supported in a future release.
+This feature only applies to stores that actively use one or more of these EDI suppliers: Ace Hardware, Orgill Hardware, True Value Hardware, and House Hasson).

 The money you invest in your store’s inventory has a direct and significant impact your bottom line.
 While you can’t control supplier costs, you can shop around.
 But comparing suppliers is a tedious and time-consuming task.
 Plus, supplier costs are always changing—the supplier with the lowest cost today may not have the lowest cost tomorrow.
 What if you could automatically determine the lowest cost supplier?